On RAC Drawings of Graphs with Two Bends per Edge: Multigraphs with Angle-Constrained End Segments

 We define a \textbf{plane ortho-fin multigraph} as a plane multigraph $G=(V,E)$ such that every edge $e\in E$ is a polygonal path $e=(p_0,p_1,\ldots , p_k)$ where the first and last edge segments are either parallel or orthogonal, that is, $p_0p_1\| p_{k-1}p_k$ or $p_0p_1\perp p_{k-1}p_k$.
 See Fig.~\ref{fig:1} for examples.

-It is not difficult to see that in a plane ortho-fin multigraph, every vertex is incident to at most three loops and the multiplicity of any edge between two distinct vertices is at most eight (and both bounds can be attained).
+It is not difficult to see that in a plane ortho-fin multigraph, every vertex is incident to at most three loops and the multiplicity of any edge between two distinct vertices is at most eight; both bounds can be attained (see Fig.~\ref{fig:tight} below for examples).
 Combined with Euler's formula, this would already give an upper bound of $3n+8(3n-6)=27n-48$ for the size of a plane ortho-fin multigraph with $n\geq 3$ vertices.
-In this section, we prove a tighter bound of $5n-2$ (Theorem~\ref{thm:orthogonal}).
+In this section, we prove a tight bound of $5n-2$ (Theorem~\ref{thm:orthogonal})\footnote{The conference version of this paper~\cite{Toth23} established a weaker upper bound of $7n-3$.}.
 The key technical tool is the following.
 For a face $P$ of a plane multigraph $G=(V,E)$, let the \textbf{potential} $\Phi(P)$ be the sum of interior angles of $P$ over all vertices in $V$ incident to $P$.

 \begin{lemma} Let $G=(V,E)$ be a plane ortho-fin multigraph.
-Then for every face $P$, the potential $\Phi(P)$ is a multiple of $\pi/2$. \end{lemma} \begin{proof} Let $G=(V,E)$ be a plane ortho-fin multigraph.
+Then for every face $P$, the potential $\Phi(P)$ is a multiple of $\pi/2$. \end{lemma} \begin{proof} Let $G=(V,E)$ be a plane ortho-fin multigraph with $n$ vertices.
 We may assume w.l.o.g.\ that $G$ is connected.
-Let $P$ be a face of $G$.
-Assume first that the boundary of $P$ is a simple polygonal curve (this assumption is dropped later).
-We distinguish between three cases based on the number of vertices in $V$ incident to $P$.
+Since $\Phi(P)$ is determined by the edges and vertices of $G$ on the boundary of $P$, we may assume that all edges and vertices of $G$ are incident to $P$.